The Talent Showcase - Inclusive Dance for Teens (now in its 12th year)

-This 20 week in-school dance residency program, now in its 10th year, provides 250 teens with disabilities, in 18 Miami Dade Public Schools, a one of a kind dance program that offers dance classes and final performance to ALL teenagers.
+This 20-week in-school dance residency program, now in its 12th year, provides 200 teens with disabilities, in 16 Miami Dade Public Schools, a one of a kind dance program that offers dance classes and a final performance to ALL teenagers.
 No one is left behind because of their disability.
-This tailor-made program offers professional instructors to reach an underserved population throughout Greater Miami Dade County.
-This 11th year we will celebrate "the musical" at the Miami Sr. High School on March 3, 2017 at 10AM.
+This tailor-made program offers professional instructors to an underserved population throughout Greater Miami-Dade County from classroom work to the stage.
+This 12th year we will celebrate "Acts of KIndness" at the Miami Sr. High School auditorium on April 27, 2018 at 10AM.
+Performances by 200 teenagers with physical, intellectual and developmental disabilities will move the audiences for their courage and special artistic voice.

 The company has made an impact on an International level and has created workshops in Sao Paulo, Brazil (2001) in Carpi, Italy at the 'Festival of Different Abilities (02), in Edinburgh, Scotland at 'Fringe' Festival, (2003), in Barcelona, Madrid, Spain at the American Choreographers Showcase, (2005), in Podgorica, Montenegro (2008) at Montenegrin National Theatre and in Trebinje, Bosnia at the Community Center for adults with and without disabilities